Policies

 PROCESSING OF MANUSCRIPT

 Editing and proof reading: After receiving the revised article, it is sent for editing and proofreading of text for correct grammar, spelling and medical terminology, ensuring incorporation of all the necessary/relevant minutest details in the article.
 The final proofs are sent to the corresponding authors for approval of the corrected manuscript.
-Three days are given to author to return their feedback failing which the manuscript is processed as final.
+Three days are given to authors to return their feedback failing which the manuscript is processed as final.
 The Managing Editor checks final proofs at the dummy stage before sending them for printing.

 PRIVACY POLICY